-USA: Domestic credit to the private sector, percent of GDP: For that indicator, The World Bank provides data for the USA from 1960 to 2014.
-The average value for the USA during that period was 124.78 percent with a minumum of 70.87 percent in 1960 and a maximum of 206.3 percent in 2007.
+USA: Domestic credit to the private sector, percent of GDP: For that indicator, The World Bank provides data for the USA from 1960 to 2015.
+The average value for the USA during that period was 125.61 percent with a minumum of 70.87 percent in 1960 and a maximum of 206.3 percent in 2007.
 See the global rankings for that indicator or use the country comparator to compare trends over time.

 Definition: Domestic credit to private sector refers to financial resources provided to the private sector, such as through loans, purchases of nonequity securities, and trade credits and other accounts receivable, that establish a claim for repayment.
 For some countries these claims include credit to public enterprises.